 Electives are optional courses, rather than prerequisite or required courses, in an academic curriculum.

 Email is an official means of communication at Northeastern and students are expected to check their University email account regularly.
 Email accounts are automatically created for students enrolled at Northeastern.
-To obtain your account information, go to the Student Computing Services
+To obtain your account information, go to the Student Computing Services website.

 Students may request an escort to locations on campus by calling the University Police Department.